janbrrr/board-game-analysis/README.md

 The script in `part_two/create_nodes_and_edges.py` was used to create the node list and the edge list for further usage in Gephi.
 The node list and edge list I used in my blog are available at `part_two/data/`.
 Finally, the corresponding project files for Gephi and the exported graph files are available at `part_two/gephi/`.

-The *filters* I used Gephi were the following (for some reason the values are not saved):
+The *filters* I used in Gephi were the following (for some reason the values are not saved):
 - Removal of edges with a weight less than 15.0
 - Removal of nodes that have a count value of less than 100

 ## Special Thanks

-Special thanks to *Alex Olteanu* who wrote a [tutorial](https://www.dataquest.io/blog/making-538-plots/) on creating graphs in the style of [FiveThirtyEight](https://fivethirtyeight.com/) at [Dataquest](https://www.dataquest.io/).
+Special thanks to *Alex Olteanu* who wrote a [tutorial](https://www.dataquest.io/blog/making-538-plots/) on creating plots in the style of *FiveThirtyEight*.
-The plots created in this work are based on his work.
+The plots created in this project are based on his tutorial.

 Also special thanks to *David Kriesel* and [his work](http://www.dkriesel.com/spiegelmining) on reverse engineering the german news website *Spiegel Online*.
 His work served as inspiration for this project and the network visualization on the board game categories is based on his network visualization of the news keywords and their relationships.